-- clear policies and systems to support students in expressing any worries or concerns that they have: giving students the right to choose a preferred adult to talk to - talking to students and/or groups of students after lesson observations to understand their experience of the lesson - inviting students to make personal contributions to their Annual and Transition Review meetings, for example, though a power point presentation. - Completing an annual pupil questionnaire on pupil voice - encouraging students to respond to feedback given through developmental marking (making clear the next steps in learning) - agreeing individual targets - making sure that our school Council is inclusive and represents the whole of our community - ensuring that our safeguarding procedures are strong and that all staff are well trained
+- Clear policies and systems to support students in expressing any worries or concerns that they have: giving students the right to choose a preferred adult to talk to - Talking to students and/or groups of students after lesson observations to understand their experience of the lesson

+- Inviting students to make personal contributions to their Annual and Transition Review meetings, for example, though a power point presentation. - Completing an annual pupil questionnaire on pupil voice - Encouraging students to respond to feedback given through developmental marking (making clear the next steps in learning) - Agreeing individual targets - Making sure that our school Council is inclusive and represents the whole of our community - Ensuring that our safeguarding procedures are strong and that all staff are well trained - All staff members are trained in restorative conversations and emotional trauma.

-Students aged 16 and above with an Education Health and Care plan can ask for support and guidance from Camden Parent Partnership and/or the Independent Supports (see section 9)
+Students aged 16 and above with an Education Health and Care plan can ask for support and guidance from Camden SENDIASS and/or the Independent Supports (see section 9)